-Although LLCs have some attractive features, they can also present a number of disadvantages to startup company founders in relation to a corporation, such as:
+Although LLCs have some attractive features, they can also present a number of disadvantages to startup company founders relative to a C corporation, for example:

-- less standardization of LLC formation documents, which can drive up the cost of documenting the formation and organization of an LLC and
+- LLC formation documents are less standardized which can drive up the cost of documenting the formation and organization of an LLC

-- more complicated employee equity structures, which can drive up the cost of issuing employee equity and make it more difficult for employees to understand the nature of their interest in the company.
+- Employee equity structures are more complicated which can increase the cost of issuing employee equity and make it more difficult for employees to understand the nature of their interest in the company.

 - Investors generally cannot get QSBS tax benefits with respect to any LLC interests they hold (for more information about QSBS, see this article).
 QSBS treatment may be available if the LLC has elected to be taxed as a corporation.